JanosKrizsan/Amadeus/README.md

 Main Menu:<br>
 - Is a hub for the rest of the windows
 - Textbox provides updates of operation
+- Current operation status is shown below textbox
+- Scripts can be run, added and removed (except basic ones)
+- Current operation can be stopped
+- Reports can be saved to XML, CSV or simple Text file
+- Current report can be wiped and reset
 - Windows that can be opened are:
   - Options
   - VPN